keyy123/automating-with-node.js/Drill Guide.md

 What do you notice each time your app runs? (hint: look in the terminal)

 ## Exercise 2 (exit-process.js):

-Make a node scrip tthat creates a script to exit a process when a specific condition is true.
+Make a node script that creates a script to exit a process when a specific condition is true.
 Like exit the application, if the user inputs a specific number or if a specific number is randomly generated.

 ## Exercise 3 (custom-exit.js):

 Make a node script that exits the current process with a custom exit code (don't worry about HTTP status codes yet)

 ## Exercise 4 (listen-exit.js)

 Make a node script to listen for the `exit` event on process object amd do a specific thing before it closes like log to console or write a file to the system

 ## Exercise 5 (http-graceful-close.js optional):